chapel-lang/chapel/doc/sphinx/source/users-guide/taskpar/coforall.rst

 with one another, their "Hello" messages will print out in an arbitrary order.
-However, the "Goodbye" message will not print until all the "Hello" messages have, since it will be executed by the original task only once the coforall's tasks are done.
+However, the "Goodbye" message will not print until all the "Hello" messages have, since it will be executed by the original task only once the per-iteration tasks are done.
 Thus, the following shows a possible output of the test:

 .. literalinclude:: examples/users-guide/taskpar/coforall-alt.good